 1. Competition is essential.
 There is no peace in Nature.
 All organisms compete with each other for food, water, mates, and living spaces.
 Nations behave like individuals, in that they ceaselessly compete.
 The clash of nations and tribes reflects our primeval origins, where all life was a struggle for survival.

 2. Nature selects the fittest.
 Some organisms are better adapted to survive than others, and these pass on their genetic inheritances.
 Out of a mass of organisms, some will adapt, and others will not.
 Concepts like “freedom” and “equality” are unknown in Nature.
-Nature is an aristocracy.
+Nature is an aristocracy, not a democracy.
+However, we must be careful with analogies from nature.
+Just because nature is an aristocracy does not mean that democracy is a bad form of government.

 3. Nature prefers fertility.
 Organisms expand their number to fill their boundaries.
 When they burst their boundaries, they put ever farther outwards.
-Wealthy, civilized nations have low birthrates; they attract the hungry mouths of the more savage nations, and so are subject to infiltration and invasion.
+Wealthy, civilized nations have low birthrates; they attract the inflow of mouths from the more hungry nations, and so are subject to infiltration and invasion.

 The Chinese fought a losing battle to keep out the Mongol barbarians on its northern frontiers; the Romans in vain sought to contain the Germans on their side of the Rhine; the Arabs were crushed under the heels of the Tartars in the late Middle Ages; and the Americans presently labor to control their southern border (with equal lack of success).